Call us on: 01933 510 022

 Frequently Asked Questions

-The work that qualifies for R&D relief must be part of a specific project to make an advance in science or technology.
-It cannot be an advance within a social science, like economics, or a theoretical field, such as pure maths.
+The work that qualifies for R&D tax relief must be part of a specific project to make an advance in science or technology.
+You cannot claim if the advance is in:

 Once the HMRC has approved your claim, payments are made to MPA who receive them on your behalf and make payments to you, minus our fee, via your preferred means.